 If you're enjoying this article, consider supporting our award-winning journalism by subscribing.
 By purchasing a subscription you are helping to ensure the future of impactful stories about the discoveries and ideas shaping our world today.

-Scientists aren’t sure how sharks learned to do this—Hoyos wonders whether they’d gotten the idea when smaller fish scratched their own itches on the sharks, while Skomal suspects individuals simply tried it one day, found out it worked and kept doing it.
+Scientists aren’t sure how sharks learned this behavior—Hoyos wonders whether they got the idea when smaller fish scratched their own itches on the sharks, whereas Skomal suspects individuals simply tried it one day, found out it worked and kept doing it.
 “In the world of sharks,” Skomal says, “a lot of what they do involves trial and error.”